sphinx-gallery/sphinx-gallery/doc/advanced.rst

 Note that it is safe to use these components on any page, even if the page is not a sphinx-gallery example page.
 The components work by grabbing specific sphinx-gallery classes from the page, hence for non-sphinx-gallery pages, the components will simply not render anything.
-Moreover, if specific links do not exist on an example page (e.g., if one does not activate the launchers), the corresponding links will not be rendered by the components either.

-In order to hide the original download and launcher links on the page, one can use ``display: none`` in CSS.
+Using these components do not mean that the original download and launcher links will be removed from the page.
+In fact, they cannot be removed as otherwise the components cannot grab the necessary information.
+To visually remove the original links in favor of the components, one can use ``display: none`` in CSS to hide them.
 The relevant classes are:

 .. literalinclude:: _static/hide_links.css
    :language: css